MinaHoushangi/Aurora/README.md

 ### Responsiveness

+Bootstrap is mobile-first and uses breakpoints to change layout at specific device sizes

 - Components: All Bootstrap components are responsive out of the box.
 - Utility classes: Can be changed in specific break points based on view port size.
 - Typography: Typography will scale up or down based on the device size.